CleverCloud/grafana-example/README.md

 # How it works

-1. create a new repo with a package.json with at least:
-    ```
-    {
-      "name" : "<name-of-your-app>",
-      "version" : "<version>",
-      "scripts" : {
-          "install" : "./build.sh",
-          "start" : "./run.sh"
-      },
-      "engines": {
-          "node" : "^10"
-      }
-    }
-    ```
-2. then create both scripts, the install one will build grafana and the start one will start the grafana-server binary
-3. in the install script put:
-    ```
-    #!/bin/bash

-    go get github.com/grafana/grafana
-    cd $GOPATH/src/github.com/grafana/grafana
-    go run build.go setup
-    go run build.go build

-    yarn install --pure-lockfile
-    yarn dev
-    ```
+1. Use this repository as a Node.js application.
+It will build and run Grafana using the root `package.json` file.
+2. Check Node.js version used in `package.json`, for instance Grafana 7.3.5 expects Node.js 12 (see Grafana's [package.json](https://github.com/grafana/grafana/blob/v7.3.5/package.json#L314)).
-4. this will build both the back-end and the front-end of Grafana.
+3. This will build both the back-end and the front-end of Grafana.
-5. add ```GOPATH=/home/bas/<app_id>/go_home``` in your environment variables where <app_id> is the id of the app on clever-cloud
+4. Add ```GOPATH=/home/bas/<app_id>/go_home``` in your environment variables where `<app_id>` is the id of the app on clever-cloud.
-6. in the start script put:
-    ```
-    #!/bin/bash

-    cd $GOPATH/src/github.com/grafana/grafana
-    $GOPATH/bin/grafana-server
-    ```
-7. finally add ```GF_SERVER_HTTP_PORT=8080``` in your app environment variables to ensure Grafana starts on the correct port and **make sure you have enabled a dedicated build instance**
+5. Finally add ```GF_SERVER_HTTP_PORT=8080``` in your app environment variables to ensure Grafana starts on the correct port and **make sure you have enabled a dedicated build instance**.
-8. Grafana is now ready to start however at this point if you restart the app, all data will be lost as it's not persisted in a database
+6. Grafana is now ready to start however at this point if you restart the app, all data will be lost as it's not persisted in a database.

 # Adding new plugins to Grafana